Skip to content

 FastscratchScratch2018241TB124TB$17,983.45$749.29

-These storage arrays are built on the Dirt Cheap Storage and Dirt Cheap Lustre architecutre, hence the "DCS" and "DCL" names, as described in this paper from 2013.
-The storage arrays have been historically built on commodity servers and large JBODS (Just a Bunch Of Disks) from Supermicro, and run ZFS with Lustre on top of it in the case of the DCL arrays.
+These storage arrays are built on the Dirt Cheap Storage and Dirt Cheap Lustre architecture, hence the "DCS" and "DCL" names, as described in this paper from 2013.
+The storage arrays have been historically built on commodity servers and large JBODS (Just a Bunch Of Disks) from Supermicro.
+We use ZFS (with Lustre on top of it in the case of the DCL arrays).

 Scratch Space